yagizdemirbas/DSA210Project/README.md

 1. **Analytical Insights:**
    - Trends in engagement patterns (likes, retweets, and tweets).
-   - Themes and topics of interest based on clustering and topic modeling.
    - Sentiment evolution over time.

 2. **Forecasting Model:**